akaday/isometric-pixel-contrib-graph/README.md

 3. Contribution streaks and milestones will be automatically highlighted in the graph.

 Enjoy tracking your progress and stay motivated with your contribution streaks and milestones!

+## Exporting the Isometric Pixel Art Graph

+This extension now includes functionality to export the isometric pixel art graph as an image or a GIF.
+Here's how you can use this feature:

+### Export as Image

+1. Open the extension popup to view your isometric pixel art contribution graph.
+2. Click the "Export as Image" button.
+3. The graph will be exported as a PNG image and downloaded to your device.

+### Export as GIF

+1. Open the extension popup to view your isometric pixel art contribution graph.
+2. Click the "Export as GIF" button.
+3. The graph will be exported as a GIF and downloaded to your device.

+This feature allows you to easily share your isometric pixel art contribution graph with others or save it for future reference.